dotkom/notifier/README.md

 Technology stack
 ----------------

-Some of the data is delivered by [Notipis](https://github.com/appKom/notipi) (raspberry pis), via the middle layer [Online Notiwire](https://github.com/appKom/notiwire).
+Some of the data is delivered by [OmegaV Notipi](https://github.com/appKom/notipi)s (raspberry pis), via the middle layer [Online Notiwire](https://github.com/appKom/notiwire).
 Notipi is a joint project between Omega Verksted and Onlines appKom.
 Notipis consist of hardware from Omega Verksted and software from Online appKom.

 The hardware bundle which complements makes hardware features in Notifier accessible to any student union who purchases and installs the bundle.
 OmegaV currently sells this bundle at a reasonable price.
 The earnings goes to further development and to support OmegaV's operations.